Strategy and Strategic Planning are often used interchangeably, leading to confusion about their distinct roles in achieving organizational goals.

-Implement and monitor the strategy
+Could you implement and monitor the strategy?

 Communicate the strategy

-Key steps to develop a corporate strategy include defining the organization's mission, conducting a SWOT analysis, setting goals and objectives, identifying strategic options, choosing a strategic direction, developing a plan, implementing and monitoring the strategy, and communicating the strategy to all stakeholders.
+Key steps to develop a corporate strategy include defining the organization's mission, conducting a SWOT analysis, setting goals and objectives, identifying strategic options, choosing a strategic direction, developing a plan, implementing and monitoring the strategy, and communicating the process to all stakeholders.